William Erbery: Views

 With a disillusioned attitude to the movement of the times, though accepting Cromwell's Protectorate, he was a suspected Ranter.

 He favoured broad religious tolerance, and was dismissive of churches, believing that 'apostasy' had set in early in Christian times; and criticized much even in the Independent churches of his time.
 He attacked the assumption of the sufficiency of scripture, but doubted the Trinity had Biblical support.
 He believed free grace had been brought forth by John Preston and Richard Sibbes, preached universal redemption, and denied the divinity of Christ.
 His millennarian views included a Second Coming, but realised by and within 'saints'.

 He opposed the Baptists, for example in his 1653 pamphlet A Mad Man's Plea.

+Private life

+William married Mary who survived him.
+Their children included the Quaker preacher Dorcas Erbery.
+After William's death, Mary and Dorcas were involved in a show in Bristol with Martha Simmonds and Hannah Stranger that resulted in James Naylor being tried for blasphemy.